Recover, Recharge, and Regroup for Fall

 • Find a comfortable spot indoors or outside and read by yourself.

-• Engage in a socially distanced outdoor book club (bring your own lawn chair).
+• Engage in a book club.

 • Join or start a virtual book club.